gtema/openstack/doc/src/osc.md

   Possible values: `true`, `false`

+* `--sort-dir <SORT_DIR>` — Sort direction.
+This is an optional feature and may be silently ignored by the server

+  Possible values: `asc`, `desc`

+* `--sort-key <SORT_KEY>` — Sort results by the attribute.
+This is an optional feature and may be silently ignored by the server
 * `--status <STATUS>` — status query parameter for /v2.0/networks API
 * `--tags <TAGS>` — tags query parameter for /v2.0/networks API
 * `--tags-any <TAGS_ANY>` — tags-any query parameter for /v2.0/networks API
 * `--tenant-id <TENANT_ID>` — tenant_id query parameter for /v2.0/networks API
+* `--max-items <MAX_ITEMS>` — Total limit of entities count to return.
+Use this when there are too many entries

+  Default value: `10000`